Regular Price: £79.95

 Sleep is one of — if not the — most important activity of the day.
 Getting enough hours in a night is therefore important when you don’t want to wake up feeling refreshed and ready for the day.
 This can be difficult when your own snoring or even your partner’s snoring interrupts this.
 There are fortunately plenty of things you can try out to reduce the noise.

-It is important to distinguish between habitual snoring (or ‘normal’ snoring) and sleep apnoea.
+Before you pick an anti-snoring aid, it is important to understand your snoring condition first.
+It is crucial to distinguish between habitual snoring (or ‘normal’ snoring) and sleep apnoea.
 For more information on sleep apnoea, please visit this page to read about the different types of the disorder and different ways of treating it.

 Tips to Stop Snoring